• About The Emerald Palate

 Westward is another Lake Union spot on my list of the best Seattle restaurants with a view.
 It’s also another restaurant owned by Renee Erickson, which means it’s Instagram worthy inside.

 This seafood restaurant has a lot of shellfish goodies.
-You can buy raw fresh oysters at market price individually, or you can get a seafood tower with things like shrimp, the best ceviche in Seattle, and more.
-These start at ~$90, so they’re best for a group!
+You can buy raw fresh oysters at ~$5 individually, or you can get a seafood tower with things like shrimp, the best ceviche in Seattle, and more.
+These are ~$140, so they’re best for a group!

 Oyster Happy Hour Details